CLARIAH/mediasuite-info/docs/tools/collection-inspector.md

 The "collection inspection" functionalities support the scholarly tasks of \"Data critique\" by facilitating the close inspection of the metadata fields that constitute each collection.

-This tool offers basic support to perform data analytics tasks on these metadata (e.g., detect incomplete data, or observe value distributions along date fields)".
-The purpose of this tool is to provide an overview of how a collection/dataset is constituted and also to allow a closer inspection of their metadata.
-It facilitates performing data analytics tasks on their metadata (e.g., detect incomplete data, observe value distributions along date fields).
+The purpose of this tool is to provide an overview of how a collection/dataset is constituted and also to allow a closer inspection of their metadata (e.g., detect incomplete data, or observe value distributions along date fields).

 It is important to have clear that the collection inspector does not give search results.
 Future developments include the integration of other metrics (besides completeness) for the evaluation of metadata quality, and the possibility to visualize metadata completeness together with search results.

 ### How to use